 Is the Business Finance Guarantee Scheme a grant?

-No. The scheme supports the provision of loans to businesses through participating banks and non-banks.
+No. The scheme supports the provision of loans to businesses through participating banks, non-banks and non-deposit taking lenders.
 Scheme loans will need to be repaid with interest, in the usual way.

 When will the scheme be available?

-Businesses can apply to the participating banks and non-banks now.
+Businesses can apply to the participating banks, non-banks and non-deposit taking lenders now.
 Details are on their websites.
 The scheme is open for applications until 30 June 2021.